grimme-lab/qc2-teaching/doc/scf.rst

 Similar to the SCF, parameter optimizations are performed iteratively and depend on a convergence criterion concerning energy and/or size of gradient.

-Code a variant of the \enquote{steepest descent} optimization routine as given by:
+Code a variant of the “steepest descent” optimization routine as given by:

 .. math::

    \Theta^{k+1} = \Theta^{k} + \eta \mathbf{g}^{k}

-*k* denotes the number of the optimization cycle, Θ is the parameter set for an iteration.
-Choose η to get smooth, fast convergence.
+*k* denotes the number of the optimization cycle, *Θ* is the parameter set for an iteration.
+Choose *η* to get smooth, fast convergence.

 .. admonition:: Exercise 16

-   2. Optimize the geometry of HeH\ :sup:`+` in a minimal basis set.
+   1. Optimize the geometry of HeH\ :sup:`+` in a minimal basis set.
-   3. Optimize the Slater exponents of Be and H\ :sub:`2` (*R*:sub:`HH` = 1.4 Bohr)
+   2. Optimize the Slater exponents of Be and H\ :sub:`2` (*R*:sub:`HH` = 1.4 Bohr)
-      in a full double-ζ basis set.
+      2n a full double-ζ basis set.
       Compare to energies for the est. HF basis set limit:

       =========== ===================